ssoe/Faloop-discord-feed/README.md

 This is part of a larger project that I decided to make public.
 The larger project is currently private, where this is used as a backup S rank feed for my hunt discord HoneyHunts (light).

+Hunts.db is a snapshop of database from larger project.
+It uses zone_positions table to map internal faloop positions (zonePoiIds) to X/Y coords as the faloop feed does not have X/Y coords.

+Example spawn event:

+{'type': 'mob', 'subType': 'report', 'data': {'action': 'spawn', 'mobId': 2962, 'worldId': 42, 'zoneInstance': 0, 'data': {'zoneId': 134, 'zonePoiIds': [27], 'timestamp': '2023-11-28T19:53:54.648Z', 'window': 1}}}

 faloopApiLogin.py handles login and token logic.

 faloopSocketIO.py uses faloopAPiLogin to create a token for authing the socketio feed.
 Due to faloop limitations, you can only get S rank spawns from your own region.
 I am from Light and get from both Light and Chaos.
 Your mileage may vary.